cfw-guide/dsi.cfw.guide/docs/installing-unlaunch.md

 If you see Unlaunch's Filemenu screen at this point, you have successfully modded your Nintendo DSi.
 - If you see a black screen, please take a look at the [Troubleshooting](troubleshooting.html) page

-## Section III - Post-Unlaunch configuration
+## Section IV - Post-Unlaunch configuration

 Currently, Unlaunch defaults to launching its Filemenu on boot, but this can be changed to launch whatever you want.